 - Pay Attention To Your Diet

 What you eat can have a significant impact on your skin texture.
-If you indulge in foods and beverages high on the glycemic index (like junk food, white bread, cookies, sugary drinks, pastries, and donuts), you risk having acne breakouts (9).
+If you indulge in foods and beverages with high glycemic index (like junk food, white bread, cookies, sugary drinks, pastries, mangoes, and donuts), you risk having acne breakouts (9).

 Consume foods, such as fresh fruits, vegetables, steel-cut oats, beans, and whole grains, to keep your body and skin healthy and reduce the severity of acne and improve your skin texture.
 But keep in mind that not all low-glycemic foods may help deal with acne.
 For instance, cow milk is a low-glycemic food, but it can increase your acne problem.